 The Summer of 1995 was about as phenomenal in the pop culture aspect as you could get if you were a 90s kid.
 We were either singing every line of TLC’s “Waterfalls” or Alanis Morissette’s “You Oughta Know” on the way to the local theater to see the big Summer Blockbuster film.
 Movies like Clueless, Batman Forever, and Braveheart were some notable hits among our angsty teenage group.
 However, the BIG ONE everyone was waiting for arrived late in the game before school commenced, ensuring we’d all be spending our first day of class most likely in detention trying to perfect that sidekick to the kidneys.
 And that film was, of course, MORTAL KOMBAT.

 That totally fuckin’ happened too.

 The entire sold-out theater rumbled like a goddamn earthquake when the two ninjas stepped into the room.
-The thunderous applause of every 90s’ kid losing their ever-loving minds upon the first glimpse of Scorpion and Sub-Zero, is something I’ll never forget- mainly because I was one of them.
+The thunderous applause of every 90s kid losing their ever-loving minds upon the first glimpse of Scorpion and Sub-Zero is something I’ll never forget- mainly because I was one of them.
 They enter, Sub-Zero first, and when Scorpion appeared behind him, we all needed a change of pants.
 The heavy guitar riffs that made up the score of the scene got more intense as they assumed their ninja position ready for a fight.
-It seems so simple, yet so perfect and is easily not only one of the greatest moments in the movie, and oh man there’s a lot of those, but the most memorable and greatest introduction entrances of a couple of iconic characters even to this day.
+It seems so simple, yet so perfect, and is easily not only one of the greatest moments in the movie, and oh man there are a lot of those, but the most memorable and greatest introduction entrances of a couple of iconic characters even to this day.

 Now, only if Sonja had said “Freeze” instead of “move aside”, that would have been the cherry on top of this toasty sundae.